 If you are an employee and forget your password, your IDIR ID allows you to use the system without an additional password.
 Call 250 387-7000 for IDIR support.

-If you are not an employee and forget your password for the Recruitment Management System, please go to Current Job Postings and click on External Applicants, Career Centre and then Retrieve my Password.
+If you are not an employee and forget your password, please go to Current Job Postings and click on External Applicants, Career Centre and then Retrieve my Password.
 Your information will be emailed to you.